 Death of Abhimanyu:

-Jayadratha played an important role in the death of Abhimanyu, the son of Arjuna.
+Jayadratha played an essential role in the death of Abhimanyu, the son of Arjuna.
 After the death of Bhishma, Dronacharya was appointed the commander-in-chief of the Kaurava army, but he also could not produce any significant results.
 Therefore, Duryodhana spoke some harsh words to him.
 Hence, Dronacharya decided to use the Chakravyuha strategy to capture Yudhishthira.

 Only Arjuna knew how to break this formation successfully.
 Therefore, the Samsaptakas challenged Arjuna, taking him to the southern side of the battlefield.
 Abhimanyu, the son of Arjuna and Subhadra, knew how to penetrate Chakravyuha but not how to come out of it.
-When he entered the Chakravyuha and was trapped inside, Pandavas tried to help him, but they could not because Jayadratha made sure they could not enter the Chakravyuha.
+When he entered the Chakravyuha and was trapped inside, the Pandavas tried to help him, but they could not because Jayadratha ensured they could not enter the Chakravyuha.
 This was the day of fulfillment of his boon by Lord Shiva.

 Jayadratha defeated the sons of Pandu.
 Jayadratha rode on a beautiful chariot drawn by Sindhu horses.
 His royal banner bore the device of a large silver boar.
-Drawing his bow to a full stretch, he released death-dealing arrows obstructing the Pandava army from advancing further.
+Drawing his bow to a full stretch, he released death-dealing arrows, obstructing the Pandava army from advancing further.
 He pierced Satyaki with three arrows and Bhima with eight.
 Then, he struck Dhristadyumna with 60 shafts, Shikhandi with ten, and Drupada with five.
 He pierced Yudhisthira with 70 and covered the Pandava army with his celestial weapons.
 Yudhisthira quickly cut Jayadratha’s bow, but the Sindhu King quickly took up another and pierced Yudhisthira with ten arrows.

 (Per some stories, Jayadratha kicked the dead body of Abhimanyu, but it is not mentioned in the Vyasa Mahabharata.)